Foreign relations of Mexico: Entered as a single nation

 1:The Bolivian government denounced the Mexico-Bolivia Free Trade Agreement's provisions on investments, services, intellectual property, and government purchases as incompatible with its 2009 constitution on June 7, 2010.
 In order to maintain free movement of goods between Mexico and Bolivia, the governments of the two countries agreed to replace the free trade agreement with an Economic Complementation Agreement effective on the same date.

 2: The United Kingdom left the European Union on January 31, 2020.
 Under the terms of the Brexit withdrawal agreement, trade relations between Mexico and the UK continued to be bound by the terms of the Mexico-EU trade agreement for the duration of the UK's withdrawal transition period.
 On December 15, 2020, in preparation for the UK's final EU withdrawal on December 31, the UK and Mexico signed a temporary Trade Continuity Agreement in order to maintain free trade between the two countries.
-Negotiations between the two countries for a new free trade agreement to replace the existing continuity agreement began in July 2022.
+Negotiations between Mexico and the UK for a new free trade agreement to replace the existing continuity agreement began in July 2022.